dcunited001/dcunited001.github.io/_drafts/matroids.md

 - polynomial-based coordinate system with e, pi, phi and 1
   - essentially a numbering system based on polynomials of e/pi/etc...

+### Geometric Mechanics and Entropy

+- relationship b/w (1) the degrees of freedom for components in a geometric mechanical system and (2) the distribution/entropy of potential/kinetic energy in the system
+  - i.e. do the mechanics of intersections b/w components,
+    (kinematically), lead to inferences about the distribution of potential/kinetic energy? about the dynamics of energy in the system, as it relates to the components?
+    - vice versa: can the dynamics of energy and measurements about potential/kinetic energy lead to inferences about geometric mechanical relationships among components?
+  - of course these relationships exist b/w energy, components and the mechanics of a system. but what can be inferred?